qilingframework/rtfd.io/docs/hijack.md

 # stdio: stdin, stdout, stderr

-- Qiling able to hijack stdin, stdout, stderr and and replace with custom functions.
+- Qiling is able to hijack stdin, stdout, stderr and and replace with custom functions.

 ```python
 from qiling import *